late to the party album rollout

 What they care about:

-• Big guitars, raw emotion, emo aesthetics
+• Big guitars, raw emotion, y2k and emo / boy band aesthetics

 • Close knit fandom communities